BSO

 According to Carvalho's timeline, in February, Albano informed SLMA leaders that there would be cuts to its budget.
 The conversation took place via a conference call, Carvalho testified, with the mayor out of town, and Carvalho, Don D'Amour and Larry McDermott in McDermott's office at the Republican.
 Albano told the group that the cuts were prompted by major reductions in local aid; he also told them, Carvalho said, that Springfield was "going to be in receivership most probably" by that summer.

 Think about that for a minute.
 The mayor personally informs McDermott that the city is "going to be in receivership" and what is McDermott's response?
 If ever there was a Perry White moment in which to scream, "Stop the presses!" that was it.
-Instead nothing was printed, in fact the paper continued to back the Albano Administration and through their silence protected the polticians responsible for the fiscal crisis.
-The Springfield Newspaper's stubborn support of Albano ultimately proved to be a major embarrassment, as the FBI raided City Hall within 24 hours of Albano's last re-election.
+Instead, nothing was printed, and the paper continued to back the Albano Administration.
+Through their silence they protected the politicians responsible for the fiscal crisis and delayed necessary reforms.
+The Springfield Newspaper's stubborn support of the local establishment insiders ultimately proved to be a major embarrassment, as the FBI raided City Hall within 24 hours of Albano's last re-election.

 Yet it was still a fall which they had done much too little to prevent when they had the chance, and Larry McDermott has to take some of the responsibility for that.